Iretha/design-patterns/docs/index.md

 The design patterns got very popular when the book "Design Patterns: Elements of Reusable Object-Oriented Software (1994)" was published.
-The four authors of the book (Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides) are known as the Gang of Four (GoF) and the patterns they describe are known as "GoF Design Patterns".
+The four authors of the book (Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides) are known as the Gang of Four (GoF) and the 23 classic software design patterns they describe are known as "GoF Design Patterns".

 ## GoF Design Patterns
-The GoF Design Patterns are mostly *fundamental*.
+The 23 GoF Design Patterns are mostly *fundamental*.
 They are one of the most popular and the most widely used design patterns.
 The fundamental patterns are divided into 3 categories:

 * [Creational Design Patterns](/design-patterns/creational)